-How to View the 2023 Annular Solar Eclipse in Tampa Bay
+How to Safely View April’s Solar Eclipse in Tampa Bay

-We’re turning to José Cotayo with MOSI for expert advice on how to view the solar eclipse from Tampa Bay and even how you can attend a viewing party at the museum.
+We’re turning to José Cotayo and Janet White with MOSI for expert advice on how to view the solar eclipse from Tampa Bay and even how you can attend a viewing party at the museum.

 *As always, our content is written for people, by people.

-Meet the Expert: José Cotayo, an Education Specialist at MOSI and a NASA/JPL Solar System Ambassador volunteer.
+- José Cotayo, Education Specialist at MOSI and a NASA/JPL Solar System Ambassador volunteer

 The Sun’s diameter is about 400 times larger than the Moon’s.
 It also lies about 400 times farther away.
 Thanks to this incredible coincidence, the Sun and the Moon appear to be roughly the same size in the sky from our vantage point here on Earth.